hartenthaler/german-chancellors-presidents/README.md

 <a name="translation"></a>
 ## Translation

-At the moment only the event types (chancellor, president) and meta data can be translated, no other data.
+At the moment only the event types (chancellor, president) and metadata can be translated, no other data.

 You can use a local editor,